lisasmolkin/website/index.md

 permalink: /
 ---

-## WEBINAR OOOOOF TESTING IF THIS IS WORKING
+## WEBINAR OOOOOF DOES THIS WORK??

 Live performance art event by me with brand new video, real-time interactivity via chat window with you, the participant.